 According to the outage reporting website DownDetector, multiple websites were experiencing outages, including Discord, Zerodha, Shopify, Amazon Web Services, Twitter, Canva, and even Valorant, a popular battle royale game.

 Along with WazirX, Coinbase, FTX, Bitfinex, and OKX, other websites, including Udemy, Splunk, Quora, and Crunchyroll, were unresponsive.
 The majority of these websites were re-accessible later.

-03:56 UTC: The change was implemented to first location and no issues alerted as the datacenter was having old architecture.
+03:56 UTC: The change was implemented to the first location and no issues were alerted as the data center was having old architecture.

-06:27: The rollout happened on MCP-enabled location and problem started ultimately affected 19 locations.
+06:27: The rollout happened on an MCP-enabled location and the problem started and ultimately affected 19 locations.

-06:51: New incident was raised and root cause was verified.
+06:51: New incident was raised and the root cause was verified.

 06:58: The first data center went online.

 07:42: All data centers were online and functioning correctly

 Though this just accounts for 4% of Cloudflare’s total network, it’s 50% of requests impacted.